 The family of the host OS must always match the family of the guest OS used inside a module's container.
 In other words, you can only use Linux containers on Linux and Windows containers on Windows.
 When using Windows, only process isolated containers are supported, not Hyper-V isolated containers.

-The Windows operating systems listed above are the requirements for devices that run Windows containers on Windows.
-This configuration is the only supported configuration for production.
+The Windows operating systems listed above are the requirements for devices that run Windows containers on Windows, which is the only supported configuration for production.
 The Azure IoT Edge installation packages for Windows allow the use of Linux containers on Windows; however, this configuration is for development and testing only.
-Use of Linux containers on Windows is not a supported configuration for production.
-Any version of Windows 10 build 14393 or newer and Windows Server 2016 or newer can be used for this development scenario.
+For more information, see Use IoT Edge on Windows to run Linux containers.

 Azure IoT Edge can be run in virtual machines.
 Using a virtual machine as an IoT Edge device is common when customers want to augment existing infrastructure with edge intelligence.
 The family of the host VM OS must match the family of the guest OS used inside a module's container.
 This requirement is the same as when Azure IoT Edge is run directly on a device.
 Azure IoT Edge is agnostic of the underlying virtualization technology and works in VMs powered by platforms like Hyper-V and vSphere.